 Today, you’ll be witnessing the ultimate match of 2021.
 Hinge vs. Tinder vs. Bumble.
 Things will be fair and balanced and there IS one thing we don’t like about Hinge, that you really should be aware of.
 We’ll get into that at the end of this post.

 We know that online dating can be daunting.

 There are so many different apps that you can use and you need to know which online dating app is the best for you.

 That’s why today we’re going to go over all the reasons that we think that Hinge absolutely blows Tinder and Bumble out of the water.

 But before we can make an accurate comparison, we first need to answer a very important question.

 Hinge is here to help you find true love, so you can ditch the dating app scene.

 It’s definitely different that Tinder and Bumble.
 And that’s a good thing.

 When you sign up, you’ll be presented with a number of questions about yourself and what you’re looking for in a match.

-Hinge will take the answers from your questions and some information from your Facebook profile and use the algorithm to help you find your match made in heaven.
+Hinge will take the answers from your questions and some information from your Facebook profile (if you choose to connect Facebook) and use the algorithm to help you find your match made in heaven.